 Pros: Great audio quality and a slim, comfortable fit allow you to enjoy the Strauss and Wagner TW401 for longer than you would expect.
 For the price, it’s a real bargain, and my new go-to recommendation for anyone who needs budget-friendly true wireless earphones.

 For the $59 price tag, the Strauss and Wagner SW-TW401 offers plenty of value.
-The sound quality shames most other earphones at this price, and it’s built like a tank.
+The sound quality shames most other earbuds at this price, and it’s built like a tank.
 Furthermore, the slim fit means you can easily forget you’re wearing them once the music starts playing.
 Our take?
-If you’re in the market for budget true wireless earphones, you can’t go wrong with the Strauss and Wagner TW401.
+If you’re in the market for budget true wireless earbuds, you can’t go wrong with the Strauss and Wagner TW401.

 Get the Strauss & Wagner SW-TW401 for the best price here: